open-edge-insights/video-custom-udfs/PyMultiClassificationIngestion/README.md

   **NOTE**:
   The above config works for both "CPU" and "GPU" devices after setting appropriate `device` value.
   If the device in the above config is "HDDL" or "MYRIAD", please use the below config where the model_xml and model_bin files are different and should be of FP16 based.
-If the device is "HETERO:FPGA,CPU" or "HETERO:FPGA,GPU", both FP32 and FP16 model_xml and model_bin files will work.
   Please set the "device" value appropriately based on the device used for inferencing.

   ```javascript